bepposax/minesweeper-tui/README.md

 - `make run`: Runs the program.
 - `make clean`: Deletes the executable file.

+## Notes

-Note: This program has been tested on Windows Subsystem for Linux (WSL) with GCC installed.
-Compatibility with other systems may vary.
+- *This program has been tested on Windows Subsystem for Linux (WSL) with GCC installed.
+Compatibility with other systems may vary.*
+- *To ensure proper rendering of the game board, it's recommended to use a monospace font that supports the Unicode symbols used by the game.*

 Feel free to modify the code and customize the game according to your preferences.